COVID-19 (Coronavirus Disease 2019)

-Coronaviruses are a large family of viruses that usually cause only mild respiratory diseases such as the common cold.
-COVID-19 is a more serious strain of coronavirus that spreads and infects people easily.
+Coronaviruses are a large family of viruses that usually cause only mild respiratory diseases, such as the common cold.
+SARS-CoV-2 (severe acute respiratory syndrome coronavirus-2), the virus that causes COVID-19, is a more serious strain of coronavirus that spreads and infects people easily.
 Most children who have had COVID-19 have not gotten very sick.

 How COVID-19 is Spread to Others

 The virus that causes COVID-19 can pass from person to person through small droplets that are breathed, coughed, or sneezed into the air by an infected person.
 Most people become infected after breathing in this air.
 Infection may also occur after touching your eyes, nose, or mouth with your hands after touching a surface with the virus.

 - Sore throat

 - Muscle aches